-- limited visibility into and difficulty predicting the level of activity in our customers' practices from quarter to quarter; - · weakness in consumer spending as a result of the slowdown in the U.S. economy and global economies; - · changes in relationships with our distributors; - changes in the timing of receipt of Invisalign case product orders during a given quarter which, given our cycle time and the delay between case receipts and case shipments, could have an impact on which quarter revenue can be recognized; - fluctuations in currency exchange rates against the U.S. dollar; - changes in product mix; - · our inability to scale production of our iTero Element scanner to meet customer demand; - · if participation in our customer rebate or discount programs increases our average selling price will be adversely affected; - seasonal fluctuations in the number of doctors in their offices and their availability to take appointments;
+- limited visibility into and difficulty predicting the level of activity in our customers' practices from quarter to quarter; - weakness in consumer spending as a result of the slowdown in the U.S. economy and global economies; - changes in relationships with our distributors; - changes in the timing of receipt of Invisalign case product orders during a given quarter which, given our cycle time and the delay between case receipts and case shipments, could have an impact on which quarter revenue can be recognized;

-- success of or changes to our marketing programs from quarter to quarter; - · our reliance on our contract manufacturers for the production of sub-assemblies for our intra-oral scanners; - timing of industry tradeshows; - changes in the timing of when revenue is recognized, including as a result of the introduction of new products or promotions, modifications to our terms and conditions or as a result of changes to critical accounting estimates or new accounting pronouncements; - · changes to our effective tax rate; - · unanticipated delays in production caused by insufficient capacity or availability of raw materials; - any disruptions in the manufacturing process, including unexpected turnover in the labor force or the introduction of new production processes, power outages or natural or other disasters beyond our control; - the development and marketing of directly competitive products by existing and new competitors; - major changes in available technology or the preferences of customers may cause our current product offerings to become less competitive or obsolete; - · aggressive price competition from competitors; - costs and expenditures in connection with litigation; - the timing of new product introductions by us and our competitors, as well as customer order deferrals in anticipation of enhancements or new products; - unanticipated delays in our receipt of patient records made through an intraoral scanner for any reason; - disruptions to our business due to political, economic or other social instability, including the impact of an epidemic any of which results in changes in consumer spending habits, consumers unable or unwilling to visit the orthodontist or general practitioners office, as well as any impact on workforce absenteeism; - · inaccurate forecasting of net revenues, production and other operating costs, - investments in research and development to develop new products and enhancements; and - · our ability to successfully hedge against a portion of our foreign currency-denominated assets and liabilities.
+- · fluctuations in currency exchange rates against the U.S. dollar; - changes in product mix; - our inability to scale production of our iTero Element scanner to meet customer demand; - if participation in our customer rebate or discount programs increases our average selling price will be adversely affected; - seasonal fluctuations in the number of doctors in their offices and their availability to take appointments; - success of or changes to our marketing programs from quarter to quarter; - · our reliance on our contract manufacturers for the production of sub-assemblies for our intraoral scanners; - · timing of industry tradeshows; - changes in the timing of when revenue is recognized, including as a result of the introduction of new products or promotions, modifications to our terms and conditions or as a result of changes to critical accounting estimates or new accounting pronouncements; - changes to our effective tax rate; - unanticipated delays in production caused by insufficient capacity or availability of raw materials; - any disruptions in the manufacturing process, including unexpected turnover in the labor force or the introduction of new production processes, power outages or natural or other disasters beyond our control; - · the development and marketing of directly competitive products by existing and new competitors; - disruptions to our business as a result of our agreement to manufacture clear aligners for SmileDirectClub, LLC ("SDC"), including, market acceptance of the SDC business model and product, possible adverse customer reaction and negative publicity about us and our products; - impairments in the value of our strategic investments in SDC and other privately held companies could be material; - major changes in available technology or the preferences of customers may cause our current product offerings to become less competitive or obsolete; - · aggressive price competition from competitors; - · costs and expenditures in connection with litigation; - the timing of new product introductions by us and our competitors, as well as customer order deferrals in anticipation of enhancements or new products; - unanticipated delays in our receipt of patient records made through an intraoral scanner for any reason; - disruptions to our business due to political, economic or other social instability, including the impact of an epidemic any of which results in changes in consumer spending habits, consumers unable or unwilling to visit the orthodontist or general practitioners office, as well as any impact on workforce absenteeism: - inaccurate forecasting of net revenues, production and other operating costs, - investments in research and development to develop new products and enhancements; - · changes in accounting rules; and - · our ability to successfully hedge against a portion of our foreign currency-denominated assets and liabilities.